 Is Water Island worth visiting?
 And, if so, what to do on Water Island?
 Well, my daughter and I spent our dinner at a Mafolie restaurant St Thomas, with a postcard view, watching boats speed around nearby Water Island, asking these very questions.

-“Mom, we should go there,” my daughter declared midway through her chocolate cake.
+“Mom, we should go there,” she declared midway through her chocolate cake.

-It’s worth arriving a few minutes early for coffee and gelato at Scoops & Brew.
+It’s worth arriving a few minutes early for the Water Island ferry to get coffee and gelato at Scoops & Brew.
 I walked in expecting to order coffee for me, ice cream for the kiddo.
 I walked out with limoncello gelato at 9:30am and do not regret my choice.
 We were perfectly primed to enjoy the ferry ride.
 Total travel time across the channel: 10 minutes.

 The ferry returns at quarter past each hour, with the last ferry leaving at 6:15pm.

 Ok, so you’ve arrived on Water Island from St. Thomas.
 So how to get around once you’ve gotten there?

 You’ll find Rachel’s Rentals just a short walk up the hill from the ferry dock.
 It has a bit of a junkyard feel when you arrive, but you’ll be greeted warmly and soon be on your way. $55 gets you a golf cart for the day.
 Call ahead!
 The carts get booked weeks in advance.
 Lucky for us, someone returned a cart early, so we were able to get one last minute.

 There’s something about golf carts that shifts kids into their happy gear.
 Activities involving transportation by cart get bonus points on our family trips.
 Our daytrip to Water Island became a done deal when we learned we could explore by golf cart